2021 Workplace Safety Trends

 greater steps to ensure a safe return to the workplace.

 It’s certain that you’ll continue to be presented with new safety-related challenges and opportunities in 2021 and beyond – whether it’s related to equipment you manufacture or to the overall health and safety of your workforce.
 At Clarion Safety, we strive to keep up with your changing needs.
-This past year, that included added two new complementary offerings to our product safety portfolio: a digital product safety/management solution called ClarionAccess® and product safety and risk consulting services, available through our sister site, Clarion Safety Assessment.
+This past year, that included added two new complementary offerings to our product safety portfolio: a digital product safety/management solution called ClarionAccess® and product safety and risk consulting services for OEMs and EH&S professionals.
 Our team is here to help answer questions on these services, as well as the rest of our safety solutions.

 This blog was originally posted on 1/3/2020 and has been updated with new information throughout.